top of page

 Corporate income tax rates

-The statutory tax rate is 20%, with a potential additional 5% surtax on undistributed earnings for resident companies.
+The statutory tax rate is 20%, with a potential additional 5% surtax on undistributed earnings applicable to resident companies.

 If certain income is exempt from regular income tax according to relevant laws and rules, a resident company may need to calculate its tax liability under the Alternative Minimum Tax (AMT) using a separate set of rules.
-The company must pay AMT if it exceeds the regular tax liability, and the current AMT rate is at 12%.
+If the AMT exceeds the regular tax liability, the company must pay the AMT.
+The current AMT rate is 12%.

 Net operating loss (NOL)